Correcting Diffusion Generation through Resampling: Conclusion

 \section{Conclusion}

-In this paper, we proposed a sampling-based approach to correct the errors in diffusion generation and reduce the discrepancies between model-generated and real data distributions.
-Our method utilizes the particle filtering algorithm to approximately sample from the ground-truth distribution.
-We further leverage a set of external guidance to estimate the resampling weights.
-Experiments show that our method effectively corrects the missing objects and low-quality errors in text-to-image generation.
-It also improves the image quality for unconditional and class-conditioned generation.
+In this paper, we propose a sampling-based approach using particle filtering to correct diffusion generation errors and reduce discrepancies between model-generated and real data distributions.
+Experiments on text-to-image, unconditional, and class-conditioned generation reveal our method effectively corrects missing objects and low-quality errors.